skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+Without the subject-object divide with which we appear to know the world, there is no self quite simply because the self is yet another thing in the world that we seem to know.
+The self is another appearance in consciousness.

+In [[Barbour - Beyond Somatophobia]] she suggests three methods for investigating "lived dance experience": interviewing, creative journaling and dance making [@barbour-2005-somatophobia p.41].
+Using phenomenology (along with others) but all gloss over the limits of addressing nonduality through method that is predicated on duality.
+But this is only a problem if I make a strong enough case for the presence of nonduality; otherwise the limits of phenomenology are irrelevant.

 I focus on the transition between modes of agency while dancing.
 This differs from scholarship that treats dancing primarily through movement analysis [e.g. @koch-2011-movement], from phenomenological studies that isolate a particular quality or layer of experience [e.g. @sheets-johnstone-2011-from; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetic], from Godard’s work on tonic function and pre-movement [e.g. @mchose-2006-phenomenological], and from practice research that presents discrete scenes or episodes of inquiry [@ellis-2023-ecosystemic].
 My concern is not a quality of dancing as such, but the threshold at which agency appears to shift between dancing and being danced.